sebastiancarlos/cl-yasboi/README.md

   - Great overview of the current tools used by the community.
 - [Collections of quotes on why Lisp is great](https://lispers.org/)
   - Evangelizing the masses 🙏
-- For learning more about the Object System of Common Lisp, check the books:
+- For learning more about the Object System of Common Lisp, check the **books**:
-  - "Object-Oriented Programming in Common Lisp: A Programmer's Guide to CLOS"
+  - *"Object-Oriented Programming in Common Lisp: A Programmer's Guide to CLOS"*
-  - "The Art of the Metaobject Protocol"
+  - *"The Art of the Metaobject Protocol"*

 ### ASDF

 ASDF is Common Lisp's "system definition facility."
-It's a *de facto* standard, as it comes included with every implementation.
+It's the *de facto* standard, as it comes included with every implementation.

 Now, let's clarify some terminology.
-Common Lisp uses the word "package" for something a bit strange to people accustomed to other modern ecosystems.
+Common Lisp uses the word "package" for something a bit strange to people used to *modern* languages.
 - A Common Lisp **"package"** is a collection of symbols.
   - Think "namespaces" in other languages.
-  - Also, a "package" provides some amount of encapsulation, as it can explicitly "export" some symbols only, and "import" some symbols from dependent packages.
+  - Also, a "package" provides some amount of encapsulation, as it can explicitly "export" symbols from other packages, and "import" symbols from dependent packages.
   - A package is not  necessarily tied to a single file.
 They are created with `defpackage` functions.
 (See later for more).
 - A **"system"** (as defined by ASDF) is a collection of source code and assets belonging to a Common Lisp project.
   - Think "modules" or "packages" in other languages.
-  - It's defined on the `.asd` file(s).
+  - A system is defined on an `.asd` file.
+Actually, a common practice is to define all systems for your project on the same `.asd` file.
 - A **"project"** is a collection of systems.
   - For example, the `cl-yasboi` project contains the `cl-yasboi` system and the `cl-yasboi/test` system (a common arrangement).

-Now, let me put on my SQL hat for a second and bring together these concepts 👷
+Now, let me put on my *SQL hat* for a second and bring together the
+***cardinality*** these concepts 👷
-- **"project"** is **1-to-many** to **"system"**. (but usually two or three systems per project).
+- **"project"** is **1-to-many** to **"system"**. (but usually just two or three systems per project).
 - **"system"** is **1-to-many** to **"package"**.
 - **"package"** is **many-to-many** to **"files"** (that is, no restrictions on how many files per package, or how many packages per file).
-  - But notably, we're using the modern `package-inferred-system` ASDF system definition, which asks of us that we keep a **1-to-1** relationship between packages and files.
+  - But notably, we're using the modern `:package-inferred-system` ASDF system definition, which asks of us that we keep a **1-to-1** relationship between packages and files.
 This is a good practice, and closer to how other languages do it!
-Furthermore, it allows us to avoid duplicating the dependencies both at the system level and at the package level.
-Mind = blown 🤯
+Furthermore, it allows us to avoid duplicating the dependencies both at the system level and at the package level. *Mind = blown* 🤯

-Despite using `package-inferred-system` and thereby not needing to list any dependencies besides your main systems on the `.asd` file, I still recommend listing your *external* dependencies on the `.asd` file.
+Despite using `:package-inferred-system` and thereby not needing to list any dependencies besides your main systems on the `.asd` file, I still recommend listing your *external* dependencies on the `.asd` file.
 That way, people can quickly see what you project depends on.

 ASDF has two notable missing features:
-- It doesn't fetch external dependencies.
+- It doesn't download external dependencies.
 - It doesn't verify the version of dependencies.
   - This is particularly funny because the ASDF manual [suggests](https://asdf.common-lisp.dev/asdf.html#Version-identifier) that